jrichardsz/poc-print-from-browser/README.md

 Tests to print from a browser without applets.

-Also allow a web application to print silently or select a printer:
+Also allow a web application to print silently or select a printer without applet, flash activex, etc :

 * http://stackoverflow.com/questions/21908/silent-printing-in-a-web-application
 * http://jsprintsetup.mozdev.org/reference.html